Kagami/webm.py/README.md

 ## Usage

 **NOTE:** Windows users may want to add Python executable to the `PATH`.
 See <https://docs.python.org/3/using/windows.html#excursus-setting-environment-variables> for details.
 Otherwise just type the full path to your `python.exe` location instead of `python`.

+Use `webm` instead of `python webm.py` if you installed it from pip.

 Show help:
 ```bash